-I’ll post some pictures of the actual Bullet2 in a few days.
+Bullet2 Access point.
 They really are great and cheap.

 There was a time when I had no money but still liked to play with wireless stuff.
 You can make your own equipment fairly easy if you want to.
 I made many antennas and they all worked well.